Emily E. Kim

 Kim earned her BS in foreign service from Georgetown University’s Walsh School of

 Foreign Service.
-She achieved honors in culture and politics for her thesis examining the history of US technical aid to South Korea in the 1960s and 1970s.
+She achieved honors in culture and politics for her thesis examining the historical foundations of the US-South Korea relationship in the context of American technical aid to South Korea in the 1960s and 1970s.